HewlettPackard/shs-docs/docs/portal/developer-portal/performance/AMA.md

 To find out if an HSN interface is connected correctly, we first need to get a list of TLVs being advertised by the peer on the interface using the following command: `lldptool -n -i -t`

 The first step is to confirm the AMA is set up properly on nodes.
-Do this by executing the 'lldptool' command for high speed interface:
+Do this by executing the `lldptool` command for high speed interface:

 ```screen
 ...uan01-nmn:~ # lldptool -n -i hsn0 -t